NCEAS/metacat/docs/user/metacat/source/configuration.rst

 ``Server refused connection at: http://localhost:8983/solr``, this means the Solr server is not running and you need to start it.

-If you click the Create button to create the Solr core and get the error message like ``Couldn't persist core properties to /var/metacat/solr-home2/``, this means the user solr doesn't have the write permission on the Solr Home directory.
-You need to add the user solr to the group tomcat, restart Solr server and Tomcat, log in again and continue to configure Metacat.
-The instruction of adding users to groups can be found on the Tomcat And Solr User Management part of the `Solr installation page`_.
+If you click the Create button to create the Solr core and get an error message like ``Couldn't persist core properties to /var/metacat/solr-home2/``, this means the solr user doesn't have the write permission to the Solr Home directory.
+You need to add the solr user to the tomcat group, restart Solr server and Tomcat, log in again and continue to configure Metacat.
+The instructions for adding users to groups can be found in the Tomcat And Solr User Management part of the `Solr installation page`_.

 Geoserver Configuration